mx-awsdevteam/aws-bedrock-lab/BedrockLab.md

 ![Session Credentials 2](resources/08_SessionCredentials2.png)

-## 4. Import and configure the Starting-Point
+## 4. Import and configure the Starting-Point.

 The goal of this lab is to create an application where you can upload your handwritten notes, extract their information into the application and automatically create a summary of your notes.
 In the bonus chapter you will further enhance the app by generating an image based on the notes summary, to make the app look even nicer!